 NEVER place lithium or rechargeable batteries in the trash or recycling.
 Lithium or rechargeable batteries come in may forms, from many kinds of battery powered devices.
 Lithium and rechargeable batteries can be AAA, AA, C, D, and 9V sizes, looking the same as alkaline batteries if you don’t pay close attention.
 These batteries will be labeled as “lithium” or “rechargeable” if they are not alkaline.
 Other types of lithium and rechargeable batteries can be found in

 Placing lithium or rechargeable batteries in your trash or recycling causes devastating fires inside collection trucks and at facilities.
-Instead, you must dispose of lithium or rechargeable batteries by taking them to Lowes, Home Depot, Target, Best Buy, Staples, cell phone stores, or Batteries Plus Bulbs.
-Most stores that sell products with lithium or rechargeable batteries will have a special collection box for these batteries near their customer service desk.
+Instead, you must dispose of lithium or rechargeable batteries by taking them to Lowes, Best Buy, or for a fee, Batteries Plus Bulbs.
+Some stores which sell products with lithium or rechargeable batteries will have a special collection box for these batteries near their customer service desk.
 Call the store you plan to go to before heading over to confirm that they are running a lithium/rechargeable battery collection program.

 If you have a business that regularly generates spent lithium or rechargeable batteries, you can look into purchasing your own battery disposal box from Call2Recycle.
 Once you fill the box, you can just ship it back to Call2Recycle.